New to folk dancing? Can't decide what to wear?

 Socks should be cotton or cotton rich mixtures and short.
 Any colour - even if from different pairs.
 Shoes should be flat soled, lightweight and not too bulky.
 They should be well secured to your feet - not a loose slip-on design.

 Stilettos are an offensive weapon and wholly unsuitable for many dance types that are 'flat' - these require you to dance with your feet broadly flat to the floor, rather than up on your toes.
 Waltz is one example, Irish set dance is another (leaving aside the experts of Riverdance etc!).

-Trainers are OK but I don't much like them, the soles can be too 'grippy' on the dance floor.
+Trainers are OK but I don't much like them, the soles can be too sticky on the dance floor.
 Leather soles can be too slippery for beginners but are ideal for experienced dancers because their low coefficient of friction produces less stress in ankles and knees.
 On a highly polished floor it can be almost like dancing on ice and so you need to be well balanced.
 Many people wear sandals that provide lots of ventilation - but leave your toes more exposed to being trodden on.
-Proper dance shoes are ideal but are totally unnecessary for beginners.
+Proper dance shoes are ideal but are unnecessary for beginners.
 For formal ballroom dances stilettos may be OK - but not for folk dance.
 Many good dancers now wear 'jazz trainers' and find them comfortable.

 Whatever shoes you wear make sure they are comfortable with no 'tight spots'.
 These may soon become sore spots - or worse.
 Some types of dances require hard soled shoes, some require clogs.
 These are specialised types of folk dance not 'evening out' ceilidhs or general dances at folk festivals.